 With the exception of a small percentage of revenues in Japan, virtually all of the Company's sales historically have been derived from products purchased from NSI.
 All of those products historically have been imported into the countries in which they were ultimately sold.
 The countries in which the Company currently conducts business impose various legal restrictions on imports.
 In Japan, the Japanese Ministry of Health and Welfare ("MOHW") requires the Company to possess an import business license and to register each personal care product imported into the country.
 Packaging and labeling requirements are also specified.
 The Company has had to reformulate many products to satisfy MOHW regulations.
 In Japan, nutritional foods, drugs and quasi-drugs are all strictly regulated.
 The chief concern involves the types of claims and representations that can be made regarding the efficacy of nutritional products.
 In Taiwan, all "medicated" cosmetic and pharmaceutical products require registration.
 In Hong Kong and Macau, "pharmaceutical" products are strictly regulated.
-In South Korea, the Company is subject to and has obtained the mandatory certificate of confirmation as a qualified importer of cosmetics under the Pharmaceutical Affairs Law as well as additional product approvals for each of the 45 categories of cosmetic products which it imports.
-Each new cosmetic product undergoes a 60-day post-customs inspection during which, in addition to compliance with ingredient requirements, each product is inspected for compliance with South Korean labeling requirements.
+Korea, the Company is subject to and has obtained the mandatory certificate of confirmation as a qualified importer of cosmetics under the Pharmaceutical Affairs Law as well as additional product approvals for each of the 45 categories of cosmetic products which it imports.
+Each new cosmetic product undergoes a 60-day post-customs inspection during which, in addition to compliance with ingredient each product is inspected for requirements, compliance with South Korean labeling requirements.
 In Thailand, personal care products are regulated by the Food and Drug Association and the Ministry of Public Health and all of the Nu Skin personal care products introduced in this market have qualified for simplified approval procedures under Thai law.
 In the Philippines, Nu Skin products are regulated by the Bureau of Food and Drug and all products introduced in this market have been registered.
-There can be no assurance that these or other applicable regulations will not prevent the company from introducing new products into its markets or require the reformulated by the south of the south the products introduced in the south approval procedures will not prevent the reformulation of existing products.
+There can be no assurance that these or other applicable regulations will not prevent the Company from introducing new products into its markets or require the reformulation of existing products.

-The Company has not experienced any difficulty maintaining its import licenses but has experienced complications regarding health and safety and food and drug regulations for nutritional products.
-Many products require reformulation to comply with local requirements.
+The Company has not experienced any difficulty maintaining its import licenses but has experienced complications regarding health and safety and food products.
+Many products regulations for nutritional reformulation to comply with local requirements.
 In addition, new regulations could be adopted or any of the existing regulations could be changed at any time in a manner that could have a material adverse effect on the Company's business and results of operations.
 Duties on imports are a component of national trade and economic policy and could be changed in a manner that would be materially adverse to the Company's sales and its competitive position compared to locally-produced goods, in particular in countries such as Taiwan, where the Company's products are already subject to high customs duties.
 In addition, import restrictions in certain countries and jurisdictions limit the Company's ability to import products from NSI.
 In some jurisdictions, such as the PRC, regulators may prevent the importation of Nu Skin and IDN products altogether.
 Present or future health and safety or food and drug regulations could delay or prevent the introduction of new products into a given country or marketplace or suspend or prohibit the sale of existing products in such country or marketplace.